 The easiest experiment to do was simply posting affiliate links on our Facebook page.
 So that's what we did.

 We have been posting memes or articles or other thoughts about 3 to 5 times a day for the past month.
 The engagement has been really good.

 So, all we did was swap out a blog post here or there with promotional posts that included an affiliate link.

 We simply linked to an Amazon product with a special Amazon tracking ID so that we could see exactly how many clicks there were.

-I figured, we could get a little affiliate commission and sell some of my own physical products…win, win!
+I figured, we could use the affiliate program to our advantage and sell some of my own physical products…win, win!

-So, how did the experiment turn out?
+So, how did the affiliate offer experiment turn out?
 Not that great to be honest.

 As you can see that in just over a week period of time, I was able to send 253 clicks this particular Amazon tracking id (which was set up specifically for this experiment).
 Unfortunately, I didn't make a single sale.
 Ouch!